-Natural gas and oil prices fluctuate widely, and low prices for an extended period would likely have a material adverse impact on our business.
+Commodity prices fluctuate widely, and low prices for an extended period would likely have a material adverse impact on our business.

 Our revenues, operating results, financial condition and ability to borrow funds or obtain additional capital depend substantially on prices we receive for the natural gas and oil that we sell.
 Lower commodity prices may reduce the amount of natural gas and oil that we can produce economically.
-Historically, natural gas and oil prices have been volatile, with prices fluctuating widely, and they are likely to continue to be volatile.
-Because our reserves are predominantly natural gas (approximately 96% of equivalent proved reserves), changes in natural gas prices have a more significant impact on our financial results than oil prices.
-Any substantial or extended decline in future natural gas or crude oil prices would have, a material adverse effect our future business, financial condition, results of operations, cash flows, liquidity or ability to finance planned capital expenditures and commitments.
-Furthermore, substantial, extended decreases in natural gas and crude oil prices may cause us to delay or postpone a significant portion of our exploration, development and exploitation projects or may render such projects uneconomic, which may result in significant downward adjustments to our estimated proved reserves and could negatively impact our ability to borrow and cost of capital and our ability to access capital markets, increase our costs under our revolving credit facility, and limit our ability to execute aspects of our business plans.
-See "Risk Factors-Future natural gas and oil price declines may result in write-downs of the carrying amount of our oil and gas properties, which could materially and adversely affect our results of operations."
+Historically, commodity prices have been volatile, with prices fluctuating widely, and they are likely to continue to be volatile.
+Because substantially all of our reserves are natural gas, changes in natural gas prices have a more significant impact on our financial results than oil prices.
+Any substantial or extended decline in future commodity prices would have, a material adverse effect our future business, financial condition, results of operations, cash flows, liquidity or ability to finance planned capital expenditures and commitments.
+Furthermore, substantial, extended decreases in commodity prices may cause us to delay or postpone a significant portion of our exploration, development and exploitation projects or may render such projects uneconomic, which may result in significant downward adjustments to our estimated proved reserves and could negatively impact our ability to borrow and cost of capital and our ability to access capital markets, increase our costs under our revolving credit facility, and limit our ability to execute aspects of our business plans.
+See "Risk Factors-Future commodity price declines may result in write-downs of the carrying amount of our oil and gas properties, which could materially and adversely affect our results of operations."

-Prices for natural gas and oil are subject to wide fluctuations in response to relatively minor changes in the supply of and demand for natural gas and oil, market uncertainty and a variety of additional factors that are beyond our control.
+Commodity prices are subject to wide fluctuations in response to relatively minor changes in the supply of and demand for natural gas and oil, market uncertainty and a variety of additional factors that are beyond our control.
 These factors include but are not limited to the following:

-- the levels and location of natural gas and oil supply and demand and expectations regarding supply and demand, including the potential long-term impact of an abundance of natural gas from shale (such as that produced from our Marcellus Shale properties) on the global natural gas supply; - · the level of consumer demand for natural gas and oil; - weather conditions; - political conditions or hostilities in natural gas and oil producing regions, including the Middle East, Africa and South America; - the ability and willingness of the members of the Organization of Petroleum Exporting Countries and other exporting nations to agree to and maintain oil price and production controls; - the price level and quantities of foreign imports; - · actions of governmental authorities; - the availability, proximity and capacity of gathering, transportation, processing and/or refining facilities in regional or localized areas that may affect the realized price for natural gas and oil; - · inventory storage levels; - the nature and extent of domestic and foreign governmental regulations and taxation, including environmental and climate change regulation; - · the price, availability and acceptance of alternative fuels; - · technological advances affecting energy consumption; - · speculation by investors in oil and natural gas; - variations between product prices at sales points and applicable index prices; and - · overall economic conditions, including the value of the U.S. dollar relative to other major currencies.
+- the levels and location of natural gas and oil supply and demand and expectations regarding supply and demand, including the potential long-term impact of an abundance of natural gas from shale (such as that produced from our Marcellus Shale properties) on the global natural gas supply; - · the level of consumer demand for natural gas and oil; - weather conditions; - political conditions or hostilities in natural gas and oil producing regions, including the Middle East, Africa and South America; - the ability and willingness of the members of the Organization of Petroleum Exporting Countries and other exporting nations to agree to and maintain oil price and production controls; - the price level and quantities of foreign imports; - · actions of governmental authorities; - the availability, proximity and capacity of gathering, transportation, processing and/or refining facilities in regional or localized areas that may affect the realized price for natural gas and oil; - · inventory storage levels; - the nature and extent of domestic and foreign governmental regulations and taxation, including environmental and climate change regulation; - the price, availability and acceptance of alternative fuels; - · technological advances affecting energy consumption; - · speculation by investors in oil and natural gas; - variations between product prices at sales points and applicable index prices; and - · overall economic conditions, including the value of the U.S. dollar relative to other major currencies.

-These factors and the volatile nature of the energy markets make it impossible to predict the future prices of natural gas and oil.
-If natural gas and oil prices remain low or continue to decline significantly for a sustained period of time, the lower prices may cause us to reduce our planned drilling program or adversely affect our ability to make planned expenditures, raise additional capital or meet our financial obligations.
+These factors and the volatile nature of the energy markets make it impossible to predict the future commodity prices.
+If commodity prices remain low or continue to decline significantly for a sustained period of time, the lower prices may cause us to reduce our planned drilling program or adversely affect our ability to make planned expenditures, raise additional capital or meet our financial obligations.